Are you an adviser? Go to Unbiased Pro

 Unlike Santa, you don’t have to get into the red this Christmas.
 That's why we've put together our top money saving tips and advice for celebrating the festive holidays on a budget.

-According to the Bank of England in 2020, households spend on average £740 more in December compared to other months, which is a 29% increase from a usual monthly spend.
+According to the Bank of England, households spend on average £740 more in December compared to other months, which is a 29% increase from a usual monthly spend.

 Save ahead, make a plan and make sure you have access to the money you need.